b3-exmo/b3-exmo.github.io/docs/General Christianity ideas/Baptism.md

 &nbsp;

-It’s an amazing coincidence how many 8 year olds have chosen to have the same religious beliefs as their parents, don’t you think?

 ## Peer pressure
 > *This pressure is often strongest during childhood and teenage years, when there is a powerful ==need to be accepted== by one’s peers.*

+#TODO
 [https://www.churchofjesuschrist.org/study/manual/gospel-topics/peer-pressure?lang=eng](https://www.churchofjesuschrist.org/study/manual/gospel-topics/peer-pressure?lang=eng)

+&nbsp;

+It’s an amazing coincidence how many 8 year olds have chosen to have the same religious beliefs as their parents, don’t you think?

 Do 8 year old children really decide on their own to be baptized?